Webhooks are used for sending data to a URL when an event happens in Fast Events. An example event is when a new order is added, updated, deleted, …

 Consumers must be able to process multiple requests simultaneously.

-Consumers must respond to a Ping URL (See contextmenu) with a HTTP 200.
+Consumers must respond to a Test webhook (See popupmenu) with a HTTP 200.
 This request has an empty body!

 Consumers must return a HTTP 200 as soon as possible, and not first do all kind of internal operations (database, …).
 Make sure the response time is a fraction of a second and not close to a second or even higher.
-Test it with Ping URL in the contextmenu.
+Test it with Test webhook in the popupmenu.
 The

 Durationis part of the output.